optimalisatie/exec.js/README.md

 new exec(code,null,null,{"default-src":"domain.com"});
 ```

-The `allow-scripts` and `allow-same-origin` sandbox parameters and the `script-src: 'unsafe-eval'` CSP parameter are enabled by default.
-Sandbox isolation and CSP are disabled by default.
+Code isolation and CSP are disabled by default.
+When enabled, the `allow-scripts` and `allow-same-origin` sandbox parameters and the `script-src: 'unsafe-eval'` CSP parameter are enabled by default.

 ### Notes on multi-threading